 Treatment journeys like those of Anna and Mark also include careful attention to nutrition.
 Opting for a balanced diet rich in fruits, vegetables, and whole grains can play a crucial role in recovery and wellness.
 Foods such as leafy greens, berries, nuts, and seeds are packed with essential vitamins and antioxidants that support the body during and after cancer treatment.

-IORT is conducted in the midst of a lumpectomy, a breast-conserving surgery.
+IORT is conducted amid a lumpectomy, a breast-conserving surgery.
 Once the surgeon removes the tumor, a specialized device is used to deliver a single, high dose of radiation directly to the tumor bed.
-This method effectively targets microscopic disease that might remain post-surgery, while sparing the surrounding healthy tissue.
+This method effectively targets microscopic diseases that might remain post-surgery, while sparing the surrounding healthy tissue.

 Recent studies highlight the efficacy of IORT in treating breast cancer.
 Research indicates that IORT can be as effective as whole breast irradiation in preventing cancer recurrence, especially in select patient groups.
 For example, a landmark trial found that older adults with early-stage breast cancer treated with IORT had similar survival rates to those who underwent traditional radiation therapy, with the added benefit of fewer side effects.